openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 **Note:** This channel is marked as deprecated so should not be used.

 ### Dimmer
+The valve position (0-100%) is shown here for the heating controller.

 The brightness channel allows to control the brightness of a light.
             It is also possible to switch the light on and off.